 Three-layer models are much more robust, since they have an entire laminate layer on the inside protecting the membrane.
 Such hardshell trousers are designed for long periods of use on your mountaineering, ice climbing, high-altitude mountaineering, backcountry skiing or challenging trekking trips.
 Since you have them on for the duration of the trip, you would usually only wear them with long insulated underwear or models made of fleece for cold conditions.

 Lined hardshell trousers have a mesh or fleece lining on the interior and are good for virtually all areas of use.
 The same goes for three-layer hardshell trousers, but only in persistently cold conditions.
 These, of course, don’t necessarily have to be worn along with long underwear or fleece trousers.
 Hardshell trousers are generally baggier so that there’s room for more layers underneath.

 There are some hardshell shorts as well.
-These are supposed act as overshorts for summer activities, like cycling or walking, when rain is flying at you from the front and you just want to keep your thighs dry to prevent them getting cold.
+These are supposed to act as overshorts for summer activities, like cycling or walking, when rain is flying at you from the front and you just want to keep your thighs dry to prevent them from getting cold.
 Hardshell trousers usually only come in one length.

 Trekking and walking trousers

 Since softshell trousers can be worn for hill walking and trekking and there are even special softshells specifically made for these purposes, we’re going to use the term walking trousers for all trousers made of blended fabrics and intended for backpacking.
 These trousers are usually constructed from soft, usually non-elastic fabric, consisting of synthetic fibres like polyester or polyamide interwoven with organic cotton.
 This results in an incredibly tough, durable, breathable and soft pair of trousers.
 Depending on how they are made, these trousers offer moderate to strong weather protection (some even completely windproof) and are usually resistant to thorns, mosquito bites and other strains.